 To eat or not to eat

-Soy is an excellent source of high quality protein and other nutrients, and has a long history of safe use in food, including infant formula — barring individual allergies.
-The soy in the Impossible Burger is a source of high quality protein and dietary fiber.
-It’s also been screened for over 300 pesticide residues — none, including glyphosate, have been detected.
+Soy has a long history of safe use in food, including infant formula — barring individual allergies.
+The soy in Impossible Burger and Impossible Sausage Made From Plants is a source of high quality protein, dietary fiber, and essential micronutrients.

-Soy is not only safe; it’s accessible, nutritious — and when used right — delicious.
-So why put it in the new Impossible Burger recipe(opens in a new tab)?
+Soy is not only safe; it’s accessible, nutritious for adults and children(opens in a new tab) — and when used right — delicious.
+So why put it in our recipe?
 We ask: why not?

 Messina, M. Soy and Health Update: Evaluation of the Clinical and Epidemiological Literature.
 Nutrients 2016, 8(12), 754.